How to create a solid and secure Content Security Policy

 Content-Security-Policy-Report-Only: default-src 'self'; font-src 'self'; img-src 'self'; script-src 'self'; style-src 'self'

-Do not know how to add headers?
+Don't know how to add headers?
 Check our short guide.

 You now have a report-only policy that tells the browser: